-- Availability pair of ExtremeCloud Appliance appliances. - Appliance capacity 32K-100K users - Local authentication with 802.1x and internal captive portal. - ExtremeLocation is provisioned from within ExtremeCloud Appliance and the data is fed from the APs. - AirDefense is provisioned from within ExtremeCloud Appliance and the data is fed from the APs.
+- Availability pair of ExtremeCloud Appliance appliances. - Appliance capacity 32K-100K users - Local authentication with 802.1x and internal captive portal. - Both ExtremeWireless and ExtremeWireless WiNG APs are supported. - ExtremeLocation is provisioned from within ExtremeCloud Appliance and the data is fed from the APs. - AirDefense is provisioned from within ExtremeCloud Appliance and the data is fed from the APs.

-- 1. Create a site with a device group for the AP3915 devices. - 2.
+- 1. Create two sites: A Centralized site with a device group for the AP3915 devices, and a Distributed site with a device group for the AP7632 devices. - 2.
 Configure an internal captive portal. - 3.
 Specify the network topology. - 4.
 Configure a captive portal network. - 5.
 Work with the captive portal engine rules. - 6.
 Go back to each device group in the site and configure the configuration profile. - 7.
 Create adoption rules for each device group. - 8.
 Deploy the availability pair.

-Adding a Centralized Site with Device Group on page 49 Configuring an Internal Captive Portal on page 51 Specifying B@AC Network Topology on page 52 Configuring a Captive Portal Network on page 53 Working with Internal Captive Portal Engine Rules on page 54 Configuring the Centralized Site with an AP3915 Profile on page 99 Creating Adoption Rules on page 57 Deploying an Availability Pair on page 95
+Adding a Distributed Site on page 73

+Specifying B@AC Network Topology on page 60

+Configuring a Captive Portal Network on page 61

+Working with Internal Captive Portal Engine Rules on page 62

+Configuring the Centralized Site with an AP3915 Profile on page 115

+Configuring the Distributed Site and AP7632 Profile on page 115

+Deploying an Availability Pair on page 111